johnmwenda/laravel-task-management/readme.md

 CUSTOM README
-remove testing suite from package.json... used for FE testing.. i dont think i will use it for now "phantomjs-prebuilt": "^2.1.6",
+remove testing suite from package.json... used for FrontEnd testing.. i dont think i will use it for now "phantomjs-prebuilt": "^2.1.6",
 "karma": "^0.13.22",
 "karma-babel-preprocessor": "~4.0.0",